colav-playground/Oxomo/README.md

 * Rate-Limit to avoid DDoS and 429 errors, this is supported asynchronous in the parallel execution, which means that every repo can have a different rate limit.
 * Allows parse the XML as dictionary without losing information thanks to the package xmltodict, allowing at the same time, saving the records in MongoDB.
 * Command line tool oxomoc_run.
 * CheckPoint to save the state of the execution.
-This feature is available suing to different algorithms, selective or not.
+This feature is available using different algorithms, selective or not.
 Which means that we can create a checkpoint using (from/until) in the verb ListIdentifiers.
-This is because not all endpoints has support for this.
+This is because not all endpoints have support for this.

 # Installation